mjcjiang/mjcjiang.github.io/_posts/2020-05-22-high-performance-go-:-benchmark.md

 Fib20-8  25.6µs ± 0%
 ```
 the benching is very stable.
-## 5. improve the benched function, then do benching again
+## 5. improve function performance, then do benching again
 we hard code another number from the fibonacci series, reduce the depth of each recusive call by one.
 ``` go
 func Fib3(n int) int {